Day 154

 Anointed for leadership

-In order to be leaders, we do not need to be perfect.
+In order to be leaders, you do not need to be perfect.
 David said, ‘… though I am the anointed king, I am weak’ (3:39).
 The history of David’s life in the Bible is a great testimony to both the anointing and weakness of David.
 He knew that he was far from perfect, and yet he also knew that God could still use him.
 He doesn’t dwell on his weakness, but rather turns the situation over to God (v.39).
 In spite of his weaknesses, God used him in extraordinary ways.

 This passage also reminds us that God used David throughout his life.
 We have already seen many examples of how God had used David as a leader for many years before he became king.
 Yet when he became king, David was still relatively young.
 Thereafter he continued to be used by God throughout a long and (mostly) successful reign: ‘David was thirty years old when he became king, and he reigned for forty years’ (5:4).